wp-plugins/limit-posts/readme.txt

 == Description ==

-This plugin allows you to limit the number of posts (any post type, including custom post types) that a user can post, within a specified time period.
+This plugin allows you to limit the number of posts (any post type, including custom post types) that a user can publish within a specified time period.

 You can set up as many limits as you like, for different post types, different user roles, whatever you like.
 When a user tries to create a new post, the limits are checked, if the user has exceeded any of the limits, they wont be able to publish.